CraigWang1/custom-dataset-tools/Dataset Operations/README.md

   --image_dir IMAGE_DIR
                         Directory path to dataset images.
   --annot_dir ANNOT_DIR
-                        Directory to image annotations; optional --save_dir SAVE_DIR   Directory path to save resized images and/or annotations. (eg: /home/user) --ext EXT             Image files extension to resize.
+                        Directory to image annotations; optional.
+  --save_dir SAVE_DIR   Directory path to save resized images and/or
+                        annotations. (eg: /home/user).
+  --ext EXT             Image files extension to resize.
   --target_size TARGET_SIZE
                         Target size to resize as a tuple of 2 integers.
   --one_side ONE_SIDE   Side (int value) to resize image (eg. 512, 1024x556 =>
                         512x278).
-  --annots_only         Option to resize only annotations
+  --sub_dirs SUB_DIRS   Divide the images/annotations into sub_dirs inside of
+                        the save_dir.
 ```
 Example usage:
 ```